Triangle Chapter, American Wine Society

 recorded by fractions less than ½; that is, please don't record Total Scores

-record your individual ratings leading up to a Total Score is up to you.
+individual ratings leading up to a Total Score is up to you.
+For

 individual scores or fractional ratings, but stick with increments of ½ for